- Loring Arena

 History of the Facility

-Currently Loring Arena provides safe, stable and reliable skating services to area residents with regularly scheduled public skating and stick time that is open to all.
-In addition, the arena supports multiple local user groups including Framingham Youth Hockey, Framingham High School boys and girls hockey, Framingham Middle School boys and girls hockey, Framingham Parks and Recreation programs, Bay Path Figure Skating Club, Framingham State College, Ashland High School, and multiple user groups.
+Currently, Loring Arena provides safe, stable, and reliable skating services to area residents with regularly scheduled public skating and public stick time that is open to all.
+In addition, the arena supports multiple local user groups, including Framingham Youth Hockey, Framingham High School boys and girls hockey, Framingham Middle School boys and girls hockey, Framingham Parks and Recreation programs, Holliston High School Hockey, Framingham State College Hockey, Ashland High School Hockey, and multiple user groups.

 Loring has also been a venue for MIAA Hockey Tournaments.
 Ice time is scheduled to maximally achieve the mission statement and provide a balance among the many skating interests.
 All ice usage must be permitted through the Loring Arena Business Office.